Sonny Ramadhin

 Sonny Ramadhin, CM (1 May 1929 – 27 February 2022) was a West Indian cricketer, and was a dominant bowler of the 1950s.
 He was the first of many West Indian cricketers of Indian origin, and was one of the five Wisden Cricketers of the Year in 1951.
 He is most famous for his performance in the West Indies' 1950 tour of England, which was immortalised in the song "Victory Calypso".
 He was also well known for his ability to turn the ball both ways and he was also largely known for using three short-legs along with close in fielders on the off-side during his playing days in order to exert more pressure on the batsmen.
 He was referred to as "a small neat man whose shirt-sleeves were always buttoned at the wrist".
 He was the last surviving member of the 1950 West Indies team that secured the West Indies' first-ever Test series win in England.

 Biography

-Ramadhin was born in Esperance Village, near San Fernando, Trinidad and Tobago, in 1929.
-He had no first name on his birth certificate; instead he was referred as "boy" in the birth certificate, and he later adapted his nickname "Sonny" as his first name.
-He was introduced to cricket at the Canadian Mission School in Duncan Village, but did not bowl while in school.
-Under the captaincy and coaching of Oscar Roach, who was also born in Esperance Village, he later played for the Palmiste Club and the Trinidad Leaseholds team.
-It is also believed that Ramadhin developed his spin bowling under Oscar Roach.
+Ramadhin was born in Esperance Village, near San Fernando, Trinidad and Tobago, on 1 May 1929.
+His birth certificate did not record a first name; he was listed simply as "boy", and he later adopted his nickname "Sonny" as his given name.
+He was introduced to cricket at the Canadian Mission School in Duncan Village, although he did not bowl while in school.
+Under the captaincy and coaching of Oscar Roach, who was also from Esperance Village, he went on to play for the Palmiste Club and the Trinidad Leaseholds team.
+It is also believed that he developed his spin bowling under Roach's guidance.